Omani Arabic

 • Wa alaykum as-salam

-(And upon you peace)
+(And peace be upon you too)

 • Shukran